almazrafi/Fugen/README.md

 ---

 ## Color styles
-To generate color styles [standard configuration set](#generation-configuration) is used with an additional parameter:
+To generate color styles [standard configuration set](#generation-configuration) with an additional parameter  is used:
-- `assets`: a path to Xcode assets folder, in which all colors will be saved as Color Set.
+- `assets`: a path to the Xcode assets folder, in which all colors will be saved as a Color Set.
 The parameter can be omitted if there is no need for assets.

 Sample configuration: